Best Graphic Design Tools for UX Designers 2026: Honest Reviews From Someone Who's Been There

 Cons:

-- Less well-known = fewer job postings requiring it
+• Less known = fewer job postings requiring it

 7. Canva — Best for Non-Designers and Quick Marketing Graphics

-Canva isn't really a UX design tool in the traditional sense — and I think people who try to use it as one are making their lives harder.
-But here's the thing: UX designers at small businesses often wear multiple hats.
-You might be mocking up app flows in Figma on Monday and throwing together a client presentation or social media graphic on Tuesday.
-Canva handles that second category better than anything else, and it's not even close.
+Canva isn't really a UX design tool in the traditional sense — and honestly, I think people who try to use it as one are making their lives harder.
+But here's why it's on this list: UX designers at small businesses or agencies often wear multiple hats.
+You might be mocking up app flows in Figma on Monday and slapping together a client presentation or social media graphic on Tuesday.
+Canva handles that second category better than anything else out there, and it's not particularly close.

 It's also become surprisingly capable with Canva for Teams, which lets you maintain brand kits, share templates, and keep non-designer teammates from going rogue with the brand colors.
-If you've ever watched a colleague "improve" your carefully designed slide deck, you'll understand why this feature alone is worth the price.
+If you've ever watched a well-meaning colleague "improve" your carefully crafted slide deck, you'll understand why this feature alone is worth $29.99/month.

 Key Features: